TheodoreBranlex/HollowKnight.Lightbringer/README.md

 # Hollow Knight: Lightbringer

-Created by 753, Ported by 56 and Théodore
+Created by 753, Ported by 56 and Théodore, Child of Light by a2659802

 ## Feature List